gscrow/dressipi-com/cookies.markdown

 ## What Third-Party Cookies does Dressipi Use?

-Our cookie table lists the third-party cookies on our sites.
+Our <a href="#cookies-table" class="anchor-link-privacy">cookie table</a> lists the third-party cookies on our sites.
 Please note that the names of cookies, pixels and other technologies may change over time.

 Sometimes, third parties (such as social media providers) can place cookies on websites, apps and other technologies to track their subscribed users.
 This is not something that we authorise, but should this occur outside of our knowledge or control, these third parties are responsible for those cookies.